neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

   Everything sent to or received from testkit takes the form `{"name": "<Type>", "data": {...}}`.
   For an incoming request, the name is looked up in a name-to-type map built by reflection.
   For an outgoing response, the type name has its `Request` or `Response` suffix stripped to produce the name testkit expects; for example, `DriverResponse` becomes `"Driver"`, which also avoids any collision with the driver's own `Driver` type.
-- **Handles are resolved during deserialization, not by hand.**
+- **Handles are declared by shape and resolved during deserialization.**
-  A request property of type `Stored<IDriver>` resolves its driver from the per-connection object store while the request is being deserialized, so the handler only needs to read `.Object`.
+  A message declares what it needs from the per-connection object store: a plain `string DriverId` property binds the wire field directly, a `[StoredObject] IDriver Driver` property resolves the stored object, and a message that needs both declares both, fed from the one wire field.
-  Responses work in the opposite direction: they carry a plain `string Id` copied from the handle, since an outgoing message never needs the live object itself.
+  Responses carry a plain `string Id`, since an outgoing message never needs the live object itself.
   See [The object store](#the-object-store) below.
 - **`Optional<T>` exists for the rare field where absence, a present null, and a present value are three distinct meanings**, as with `timeout` and `trustedCertificates`.
   Everywhere else, absence collapses to null, so a plain `T?` is the correct and simpler choice.